openscopeproject/InteractiveHtmlBom/README.md

 ![iBOM](https://raw.githubusercontent.com/openscopeproject/InteractiveHtmlBom/master/InteractiveHtmlBom/icon.png)
 button on the top toolbar.

-On builds that have plugin menu enabled
+If the button is not on the toolbar
 `Tools -> External Plugins... -> Generate Interactive HTML BOM` also works.

+_In recent nightly builds you can choose to hide the plugin button in pcbnew preferences._

 `bom` folder with generated html bom will be created where the board file is saved.
-On Windows html bom page will be automatically opened in default browser.
+Html bom page will be automatically opened in default browser.

 ### Standalone script